Jonas Jessen, C. Katharina Spieß, Sevrin Waights

-We estimate effects of center-based care on parenting activities using time use data for Germany.
-Our estimates imply that center-based care reduces the overall time that parents spend with the enrolled child, but has only small negative effects on time spent doing activities together.
-Correspondingly, center-based care increases activities as a share of the time spent together with the child.
-The overall effect is driven by households with lower maternal education.
-Our findings imply that child development effects of center-based care may be explained, not just by the institutional environment, but also by changes that occur within the home environment.
+We estimate the effects of center-based care on parenting activities with children using data from time diaries and a family survey for Germany.
+Our estimates imply that usage of center-based care reduces the amount of time that a parent spends with their enrolled child, but only small negative effects on the amount of time spent on parenting activities.
+Correspondingly, center-based care increases parenting activities as a share of time spent with the child.
+Our estimates of direct (center hours) and indirect effects (evening and weekend) are more pronounced for parents in households where the mother has lower educational attainment.